40tude/py-flashcards/static/md/14_data_structures.md

 ############################################################
 -->

-Question : Show how to implement a **recursive binary search** in Python?
+Question : Data Structures - Show how to implement a **recursive binary search** in Python?
 Answer   :

 #### Code snippet